My Al Capone Museum | home

 Page from famous 1924 ledger showing payments going to Al and fellow gangsters.

-This, along with other invoices and with the testimony of store clerks, got Al a one way trip to the big house.
+This invoice, as with other invoices along with the testimony of store clerks got Al a one way trip to the big house.
 It was seized in a May of 1925 raid at 4818 West 22nd street by Reverend Hoover ( a Minister of Gospel) and his assembled vigilante anti-vice squad mostly comprised of regular citizens who were appalled at the lack of policing in Cicero.
 The ledger eventually ended up in Frank Wilson's hands.

 More from the ledgers.
 Craps, Roulette, Faro, horses with payments made to Town, Guzik and Al